orta/awesome-typescript-derived-languages/README.md

 #### BorrowScript

-A Rust-inspired version of TypeScript which adds syntax to describe how variables will be used in functions, allowing for reliable fast multi-threaded applications with a higher-level language than Rust.
+A Rust-inspired specification for a version of TypeScript which adds syntax to describe how variables will be used in functions, allowing for reliable fast multi-threaded applications with a higher-level language than Rust.

 - [GitHub](https://github.com/alshdavid/BorrowScript)